kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/bot/README.md

    - QnA Service
      1. Create QnA service.
      2. Go to [qnamaker.ai](https://www.qnamaker.ai/)
-     3. Create new knowledge base and in step 4 import knowledge base file from [here](knowledge base link)
+     3. Create new knowledge base and in step 4 import knowledge base file from [here](knowledge base link).
-     4. Save and train your knowledge base
+     4. Save and train your knowledge base.
      5. Go to settings and copy **KnowledgeBaseId** , **EndpointKey** and **Host**.
 These settings will be pasted into bot settings
-   - Azure Function
+   - Azure Function.
      1. Open project located in bot framework folder [MotorcycleChoiceHelper.sln](https://github.com/kolendomichal/AI-on-Microsoft-Azure/blob/master/AI%20Machine%20Learning/bot/MotorcycleChoiceHelper/MotorcycleChoiceHelper.sln).
      2. Launch it in Visual Studio 2019.
      3. Right click project name and select **Publish**.
 Go through all the steps and deploy it in your resource group.